koalamer/conust/README.md

 - all digits are "reversed", meaning that instead of digit X you'll get digit 35 - X,
 - instead of the decimal point you'll have a "~" (tilde) character,
-- at the end of the output an extra "~" is added
+- at the end of the output an extra "~" is added, if it is an integer it ends with two "~" characters.

 ## Conversion Examples